Malcolm Starkey

 Urinary tract infections are a common cause of bacterial infection, especially in females.
 These infections are often chronic or recurrent and can cause long-term damage to the urinary tract, especially in children.
 In some cases, the bacteria can ascend to the kidney and cause kidney scarring, a pivotal precursor to the development of chronic kidney disease, which predisposes to systemic health complications, including cardiovascular disease and diabetes.

-Impact of traumatic brain injury on bladder immunity
+Impact of stroke on bladder immunity

 Novel treatments for the rare kidney stone disease cystinuria